-The wage data reflect actual earnings reported to the Texas Workforce Commission for students that graduated with a bachelor’s degree from a UT System institution (academic and health campuses) in academic years 2006-07 through 2010-11.
-First and fifth year earnings are based on a calendar year and aggregate median earnings are reported by major and type of institution.
+The wage data reflect actual earnings reported to the Texas Workforce Commission for students that graduated with a degree from a UT System institution (academic and health campuses) in academic years 2001-02 through 2011-12.
+Earnings are based on a calendar year and are inflation adjusted to reflect 2013 dollars.
+Aggregate median earnings are reported by institution and major.

 Only those employed full-time, full-year are included

 The goal of seekUT is to focus on those individuals with full-time, full-year employment.
-Because the UI wage data does not indicate the number of hours worked, length, or type of employment, only graduates with earnings found in all four quarters of calendar year were included to serve as a proxy for full-year employment.
-Further, an annual wage of $13,195 was established as the minimum wage and served as a proxy for full-time employment, therefore graduates with annual earnings of less than the threshold were excluded.
+The TWC's UI wage data does not indicate the number of hours worked, length, or type of employment, so we included only graduates with earnings found in all four quarters of calendar year to serve as a proxy for full-year employment.
+Further, an annual wage of $13,195 was established as the minimum wage and served as a proxy for full-time employment.
+Therefore we excluded graduates with annual earnings of less than the threshold.

 Only those employed in the state of Texas (in most cases) are included

-The majority of wage data come from the TWC Unemployment Insurance (UI) wage records.
-For graduates finding employment outside of Texas, only those working as U.S. government employees with the U.S. Postal Service, Department of Defense military, or the U.S. Office of Personnel Management would be included.
-Wage for any other out-of-state/country employment as well as self-employment would not be included.
+The majority of wage data come from the TWC UI wage records.
+For graduates finding employment outside of Texas, only those working as U.S. government employees with the U.S. Postal Service, Department of Defense military, or the U.S. Office of Personnel Management are included.
+Wage for any other out-of-state/country employment, as well as self-employment, are not included.

 Only those students that graduated from a UT System institution are included

-If an individual graduated from a UT System institution with a bachelor’s degree, his/her wage has been included (unless they worked less than full-time or for less than a calendar year).
-This would include students enrolling as first time in college as well as transfer students.
+If an individual graduated from a UT System institution between the 2001-02 and 2011-12 academic years, his/her wage has been included (unless they worked less than full-time or for less than a calendar year).
 Note: One UT System health institution—UT Health Science Center at Tyler—did not begin enrolling students until fall 2012.
 Therefore, data are not yet available for this campus.

-Only for those areas or major with five or more graduates
+Only for those areas or majors with five or more graduates

 If an area of study or major had less than five graduates found working full-time, full-year in Texas, then the wage data is suppressed.

 Not necessarily.
-Though industry codes are available in the TWC employment records, there are no occupational level classifications related to job titles or duties that would allow a determination of whether or not a student is employed in a field related to their major.
+Though industry codes are available in the TWC employment records and provide insight about graduates' employment, there are no occupation-level classifications related to job titles or duties that would allow a definitive determination of whether or not a graduate’s specific job is in a field related to their major.

-Average loan debt reflects loan amounts incurred while attending UT System institutions only.
-If a student enrolled in a non-UT System institution at any time during his/her undergraduate education, that debt would not be included.
+We calculated the loan debt using the THECB's Financial Aid Database (FADS) data.
+Average debt estimates only include those graduates who borrowed and is inflation adjusted to reflect 2013 dollars.
+Further, it only reflects loan amounts incurred while attending UT System institutions; if a student enrolled in a non-UT System institution at any time, that debt would not be included.

 PLUS loans—unsubsidized loans for the parents of dependent students—were not included in the average loan amounts as this is a debt taken on by parents.
-Additionally, any Texas B-On-Time student loans that the students were forgiven for as a result of earning their degree in a timely manner have been excluded.
+Additionally, we excluded any Texas B-On-Time student loans that were forgiven when a student earned his/her degree in a timely manner.

 Areas of interest and majors come from the National Center for Education Statistics’ Classification of Instructional Programs (CIP).
-The 2-digit level CIP aligns with the “broad fields” presented in the reports while the more specific 6-digit level CIP aligns with the specific majors presented.
+The 2-digit level CIP aligns with the "broad fields,""area of study," or "area of interest" presented in the reports, while the more specific 6-digit level CIP aligns with the specific majors presented.

 Note: The CIP name does not necessarily reflect the institution's name for the specific program.

 The National Center for Education Statistics has updated the CIP over time—revisions most recently occurred in 2000 and 2010.
-So there are a few cases in seekUT where you may see similar majors that reflect CIPs from both the 2000 and 2010 CIP taxonomies.
-This would occur in instances where students in the graduating cohorts earned degrees under the old and new CIP designations.
+We crosswalked from the 2000 to 2010 designations when possible, but there are instances where this was not possible.
+As a result, there are a few cases in seekUT where you may see similar majors that reflect CIPs from both the 2000 and 2010 CIP taxonomies.
+This would occur in instances where students in the graduating cohorts earned degrees under the old and new CIP designations and the old and new CIP designations did not exactly align.
 An example of this would be Rhetoric and Composition (2010 CIP) and Speech and Rhetorical Studies (CIP 2000).

 It can be hard to predict exactly how the choices you make today can impact your future.
 The UT System's new data tool seekUT can help you.
 It can't predict the future.
 But it can tell you what the loan amounts and earnings of past UT graduates have been and help you make the decisions about your education that are right for you and your family.